almostengr/almostengr/README.md

 ## Personal Summary

-* Programmer / Software Developer with over 12 years experience in the IT industry.
+* Programmer / Software Developer who has worked in the IT industry since 2008.
 Previous experience includes RPA (Robotic Process Automation) and Level 2 Application Support.
 * Primarily work with C#, .NET 5, HTML, CSS, and TypeScript to create web-based applications, automations, and software solutions.
 In the past, I've worked with Oracle, Linux, Shell Scripting, PHP, Java, C++, and more.
 * Share my personal projects and work on [YouTube](https://www.youtube.com/channel/UC4HCouBLtXD1j1U_17aBqig?sub_confirmation=1) and [my blog](https://thealmostengineer.com).